xRollingRoyceX/Raspberry-Pi-LED-Blinker/README.md

-Change the LED pins your using, make sure you are using root, make sure you convert the pins correctly - and please be safe :) noticed their was no C++ code for this, it was mostly in Python and Java - I thought them both to look a bit sloppy and hard to# follow (KISS) I also tried to keep the the spirit of C++11 as much as possible. and... ive come quite a way in coding :) to make running this code easier - use this as a batch file below:
+Change the LED pins your using, make sure you are using root, make sure you convert the pins correctly - and please be safe :) noticed their was no C++ code for this, it was mostly in Python and Java - I thought them both to look a bit sloppy and hard to follow (KISS, because just because you can make something complex does not mean you should) I also tried to keep the the spirit of C++11 as much as possible. and... ive come quite a way in coding :) to make running this code easier - use this as a batch file below: